felixwurst/project-chatapp/README.md

 [Live Demo](https://chat.felixwurst.de/)

-If you just want to try out the app and don't want to register right away, you can use this login for that. `Username: test / Password: 123`
+If you just want to try out the app and don't want to register right away, you can use this login for that.<br> `Username: test / Password: 123`

 ### Description: